-The ADA4899-1 is available in a 3 mm × 3 mm LFCSP and a 8-lead SOIC package.
-Both packages feature an exposed metal paddle that improves heat transfer to the ground plane.
-This is a significant improvement over traditional plastic packages.
-The ADA4899-1 is rated to work over the extended industrial temperature range, -40°C to +125°C.
+The ADA4899-1 is available in a 3 mm \times 3 mm LFCSP and an 8-lead SOIC package.
+Both packages feature an exposed metal paddle that improves heat transfer to the ground plane, which is a significant improvement over traditional plastic packages.
+The ADA4899-1 is rated to work over the extended industrial temperature range, -40° C to $+125^{\circ}$ C.